-Be sure to check out mu full list of dairy-free, gluten-free muffin recipes including my grain-free banana blueberry muffins, gluten and dairy-free sweet potato muffins, and my favorite zucchini, carrot, apple muffins.
+Be sure to check out my full list of dairy-free, gluten-free muffin recipes including my grain-free banana blueberry muffins, gluten and dairy-free sweet potato muffins, gluten-free cranberry orange muffins and my favorite zucchini, carrot, apple muffins.

 But what is the difference between a muffin and a cupcake?
 That has always be a burning question for me.
 Muffins a little less sweet?
 Yes, sometimes.
 But really the biggest difference between a muffin and a cupcake is frosting!
 So make these as muffins or turn them into a gorgeous dessert with cinnamon frosting, sautéed apples and a drizzle of caramel.

 I developed this recipe using King Arthur Measure for Measure Gluten-Free Flour.
 King Arthur is widely available and the most affordable option I have found.
 Be sure to check out my collection of King Arthur Gluten-Free Flour recipes.
 Cup4Cup and Pamela’s All Purpose Artisan Blend will work well too.
 All of these are certified gluten-free and contain binders.
 If you use a flour blend that includes xanthan gum, guar gum or inulin (binders) omit the 3/4 tsp called for in the recipe.